jonasmoons/data-driven-learning/README.md

 # Fundamentals of Machine Learning (University of Applied Sciences Utrecht)

+**Starting from the academic year 2021, this page is no longer maintained.
+For the current slides and code, please see the Microsoft Teams channel**

 ## What is on Canvas and what is on GitHub?
 * On GitHub: example Notebooks, slides, extra material, exercises (in slides), data sets
 * On Canvas: student manual, assignments, link to webinar recordings, overview of content per week